The highly anticipated duel between Korea’s Yu-Na Kim and Japan’s Mao Asada was finally back in action today with the ladies short program.

 “I am very happy with how I did today because I had a very good performance,” said the Four Continents Champion.
 “I have been doing very well in training, and I am happy that I could transfer that over to the competition ice.”

-Along with her rock-solid jumps, Kim also earned level four for all of her elements except her step sequence, and along the way, broke the world record for highest score for a lady in the short program.
+Along with her rock-solid jumps, Kim also earned level four for all of her elements except her step sequence, and along the way, broke the record for highest score for a lady in the short program.
 With a total of 76.12 points, the The athletic 19-year-old eclipsed the former record by almost five points.

 “I skated a good short program today, but I don’t know how many more times I can increase my score,” Kim said.
 “I knew what I scored at Four Continents, so I had in mind what the score could be after I finished.
 I was shocked at how high the score was.”